Quantifying and Costing Your Pond

 In general, stone is classified according to its finished surface: it may be rock faced, rough picked, axed, split or sawn.

 The quantity of mortar required for brick- laying depends on the cement:sand ratio, and the size of the brick or block you are using.
 Since a reasonably strong 1:3 mix is recommended for this type of work, you will need approximately one pocket of cement and 155 kg (340 lb) of sand for every 150 bricks laid in a half-brick wall.

 The same mix may be used for render, and, provided it is spread evenly to approximately 10-15 mm (about ½ in) thick, the above quantity will enable you to render about 7 m² (75 sq ft) of wall.

 Remember that the standard of your bricklaying and plastering skills will have a direct effect on the amount of waste of these materials.
 If you work neatly and cleanly, the estimates found in the following projects will be fairly accurate.

+When it comes to timber the cost of your pond can be reduced if you use some of these ideas.
 Standard sizes of timber are reasonably universal, although you will find some variation.
 In general, metric sizes are simply conversions from the imperial system which was established in Britain many years ago.
 In Europe these measurements have been rounded off, while in certain other countries, including South Africa, the exact conversions are still used.